msp-strath/cs208-logic/pages/metatheory-automation.md

 # Metatheory, Automation, and Incompleteness

-In this final week of new material, we take a quick look at the Metatheory of Predicate Logic.
+In this final section, we take a quick look at the Metatheory of Predicate Logic.
 This material is not examinable, and is provided for information purposes only.

 ```youtube
 YPjGFDUTK_8